saumethan/Bus-Tracker/readme.md

 # Easter Eggs

-1. On the map page click on the user icon then click Buses (Doesn't work on mobile)
+1. On the map page click on the user icon then click Buses
 2. On any page Click on the footer text